openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/core/core_package_api/core_package_interfaces.md

 public interface Any
 ```

-Description: [Any](core_package_interfaces.md#interface-any) is the parent type of all types.
-All `interface` types implicitly inherit it, and all non-`interface` types implicitly implement it.
+Function: [Any](core_package_interfaces.md#interface-any) is the parent type of all types.
+All `interface` types implicitly inherit from it, and all non-`interface` types implicitly implement it.

 ### extend Byte